lfeutre/lmud/README.md

 <a href="https://raw.github.com/lfex/lmud/master/resources/images/El-Mud.png"><img src="resources/images/El-Mud.png"/></a><br/>

-λMUD (pronounded "L-MUD" or "el-MUD") is a rather minimalistic MUD server, written in Erlang and LFE, making use of the excellent OTP libraries.
+λMUD (pronounded "L-MUD" or "El-MUD") is a rather minimalistic MUD server, written in Erlang and LFE, making use of the excellent OTP libraries.

 The aim is to have solid support for exploration, roleplaying, and in-game